Skip to main content

 Eleanor Yuneun Park

 Eleanor Yuneun Park is an undergraduate student at the University of Toronto, studying English and Religion.
-She is currently the comment editor and was previously comment associate editor of The Varsity, the University of Toronto’s tri-campus newspaper.
-She has worked under the New Young Reviewers Program for the 2023 Toronto Fringe Festival.
-In her free time, Eleanor loves to bike around waterfront and determine which café makes the best iced americano.
+She is the Editor-in-Chief of The Varsity, the University of Toronto's tri-campus newspaper, and she participated in the New Young Reviewers Program for the 2023 Toronto Fringe Festival.
+Eleanor is drawn to postcolonial theatre and anything by the creatives of her generation.

 LEARN MORE